 Most insurance plans will cover group therapy.
 We recommend checking with your insurance company before beginning treatment.

-To get more information or make an appointment for an initial evaluation, call our New Patient Coordinators at 202-234-0903, ext.
-15, or fill out our request form:
+To get more information or to set up an appointment to talk with one of the group leaders about whether this group could be helpful for you, call 202-234-0903, ext.
+15, or fill out this request form:

 In couples treatment you can learn more effective skills for identifying and resolving sources of stress and conflict.
 You can also learn ways to increase feelings of closeness and attraction and improve your sexual relationship.
 Couples therapy may also be an opportunity learn how to accept and live with differences within the context of a happy relationship.